muritane/coordination-architecture/executability_constraint.md

 Execution is indifferent to:

-* intent,
+- intent,
-* belief,
+- belief,
-* justification,
+- justification,
-* interpretation.
+- interpretation.

-Within a fixed system *S* and horizon *H*, execution is **discrete**: a representation either commits or does not commit.
+Within a fixed system *S* and horizon *H*, execution is **discrete**:
+a representation either commits or does not commit.

 ---

 ## Structural Accountability

-Structural accountability means **exposure to non-negotiable consequences** produced by execution.
+Structural accountability is **exposure to non-negotiable consequences** produced by execution.

 A representation is structurally accountable if and only if:

-* its execution injects disturbance into constrained systems,
+- its execution injects disturbance into constrained systems,
-* that disturbance encounters enforced invariants,
+- that disturbance encounters enforced invariants,
-* degradation or failure becomes legible within a horizon.
+- degradation or failure becomes legible within a horizon.

 Accountability here is **systemic**, not moral or interpersonal.